 And then there was the Baltic Sea

 A week after the lab, I travelled to the sea again.
 The Baltic Sea instead of the Atlantic.
 But the sea is the sea.
-Three days.
-And I knew who I was again.
+Three days and I knew who I was again.
 Cultivating trust perhaps begins right there: in what brings us back to ourselves.
-Before we can trust others, before we can trust systems - we have to recognise ourselves again.
+Before we can trust others, before we can trust systems, we have to recognise ourselves again.
 This is not an esoteric thesis.
-That is what Erikson meant.
-What Bandura meant.
-What Brené Brown meant.
+This is what Erikson, Bandura and Brené Brown meant.

 And what I feel by the sea.